 After testing the MOZA R9 with various driving titles, I found that 80% power was often my preferred choice, particularly during longer sessions.
 At this level, I was still able to capture all the detail I needed from the sim platforms, and never felt the need to increase the power, even though I could.

 As for driving with the CSL DD, we all know a lot more about Fanatec equipment – it has after all been around for a very long time.
 The Fanatec CSL DD direct drive wheelbase delivers an immersive force feedback experience that’s both convincing and nuanced.
 When I locked a wheel, I could feel a sudden loss of grip that added to the realism, and hitting curbs, grass, and gravel produced varying levels of thuds and bumps.
 Although the force is strong, it’s unlikely to cause injury to an adult, but the manual’s “not for children” warning is a wise precaution.
-Additionally, the steering feels exceptionally precise, clear, and smooth, further enhancing the sense of control and immersion.
+The steering also feels exceptionally precise, clear, and smooth, further enhancing the sense of control and immersion.

 Topic: Direct Drive Wheels